-Qualifications

-- 63. (1) An operator shall ensure that the supervisory personnel employed at a production site have, before assuming their duties, sufficient experience and the necessary training to conduct their duties in a safe manner. - (2) An operator shall, on request, provide the chiefs with a summary of the qualifications and training of personnel employed at a production site.

-Oil spill drills

-64. The operator of a production installation at which oil could be produced shall carry out periodic drills on the procedures to be used in response to an oil spill.

-PART X AUTHORIZED ENTRY, INSPECTION AND INVESTIGATIONS

-Safety zones

-- 65. (1) No person other than a conservation officer or safety officer or a person designated by the chief conservation officer or chief safety officer or authorized by an operator shall, except in an emergency, enter the safety zone. - (2) An operator shall take those measures that are reasonable to ensure that a person in charge of a vessel or aircraft that operates in or approaches a safety zone is informed of the boundaries of the safety zone.

-Conservation officer and safety officer

-- 66. (1) Where a conservation officer or a safety officer has reasonable grounds to believe that the condition of a production facility is such that there is a risk of loss of life, serious bodily injury, loss of control of a well or pollution of the natural environment, the conservation officer or the safety officer may give written notice to the operator in charge of that facility to test, to the extent practicable, the function of that facility, and the operator shall do so immediately. - (2) Where, under subsection (1), an operator tests a production facility and determines that the facility does not operate in accordance with the manufacturer's specifications, the operator shall immediately replace or repair the facility. - (3) Where a production facility referred to in subsection (1) cannot be adequately tested, the chief conservation officer or the chief safety officer may, on the recommendation of a conservation officer or safety officer, order the operator to repair or replace the facility, and the operator shall do so immediately.
+Qualifications 63.
+(1) An operator shall ensure that the supervisory personnel employed at a production site have, before assuming their duties, sufficient experience and the necessary training to conduct their duties in a safe manner.
+(2) An operator shall, on request, provide the Chiefs with a summary of the qualifications and training of personnel employed at a production site.
+Oil Spill Drills 64.
+The operator of a production installation at which oil could be produced shall carry out periodic drills on the procedures to be used in response to an oil spill.
+PART X AUTHORIZED ENTRY, INSPECTION AND INVESTIGATIONS Safety Zones 65.
+(1) No person other than a conservation officer or safety officer or a person designated by the Chief Conservation Officer or Chief Safety Officer or authorized by an operator shall, except in an emergency, enter the safety zone.
+(2) An operator shall take such measures as are reasonable to ensure that any person in charge of a vessel or aircraft that operates in or approaches a safety zone is informed of the boundaries of the safety zone.
+Conservation Officer and Safety Officer 66.
+(1) Where a conservation officer or a safety officer has reasonable grounds to believe that the condition of any production facility is such that there is a risk of loss of life, serious bodily injury, loss of control of a well or pollution of the natural environment, the conservation officer or the safety officer may give written notice to the operator in charge of that facility to test, to the extent practicable, the function of that facility, and the operator shall do so forthwith.
+(2) Where, pursuant to subsection (1), an operator tests any production facility and determines that the facility does not operate in accordance with the manufacturer's specifications, the operator shall forthwith replace or repair the facility.
+(3) Where a production facility referred to in subsection (1) cannot be adequately tested, the Chief Conservation Officer or the Chief Safety Officer may, on the recommendation of a conservation officer or safety officer, order the operator to repair or replace the facility, and the operator shall do so forthwith.
+Investigation of Accidents 67.
+(1) The Chief Conservation Officer or the Chief Safety Officer shall investigate or cause to be investigated any incident, accident or other event at a production site that (a) causes significant damage to or failure of the production installation; or (b) results or could result in a spill into the natural environment exceeding limits specified in the environmental protection plan or in the requirements of the production operations authorization for the pool or field or any portion thereof located within the production site.
+(2) The Chief Conservation Officer or the Chief Safety Officer may investigate or cause to be investigated any incident, accident or other event at a production site that results in the death of any person, a missing person, serious bodily injury, imminent threat to the safety of personnel or the public, a fire, explosion, loss of well control, spill of oil, gas or hazardous substances, significant damage to or missing support craft or any other serious incident, accident or event at the installation.
+RECORDS AND REPORTING System of Units 68.
+An operator shall use the international system of units (SI) to record data and to prepare reports that are submitted to the Chief Conservation Officer or the Chief Safety Officer.
+Names and Designations 69.
+(1) The Chief Conservation Officer shall designate a name for a pool or field.

-Investigation of accidents

-67. (1) The chief conservation officer or the chief safety officer shall investigate or cause to be investigated an incident, accident or other event at a production site that

-- (a) causes significant damage to or failure of the production installation; or - (b) results or could result in a spill into the natural environment exceeding limits specified in the environmental protection plan or in the requirements of the production operations authorization for the pool or field or a portion thereof located within the production site. - (2) The chief conservation officer or the chief safety officer may investigate or cause to be investigated an incident, accident or other event at a production site that results in the death of a person, a missing person, serious bodily injury, imminent threat to the safety of personnel or the public, a fire, explosion, loss of well control, spill of oil, gas or hazardous substances, significant damage to or missing support craft or another serious incident, accident or event at the installation.

-PART XI RECORDS AND REPORTING

-System of units

-68. An operator shall use the international system of units (SI) to record data and to prepare reports that are submitted to the chief conservation officer or the chief safety officer.

-Names and designations